Robert Downey Sr.: Early life

-Robert John Downey Sr. was born Robert John Elias Jr. in the Manhattan borough of New York City, on June 24, 1936.
+Robert John Elias Jr. was born in the Manhattan borough of New York City, on June 24, 1936.
 He was the son of Elizabeth "Betty" McLauchlen, a model and magazine editor, and Robert John Elias Sr., who worked in management of motels and restaurants.
 His paternal grandparents were Lithuanian Jews, while his mother was of half Hungarian Jewish and half Irish ancestry.
 He grew up in Rockville Centre, New York.
 He changed his surname to Downey after his stepfather, when he wanted to enlist in the United States Army while being underage.
 Downey later said he wrote an unpublished novel during his time in the army, though he spent much of his military career "in the stockade".

 Career

 Downey initially made his mark creating very low-budget independent films aligning with the absurdist movement, in line with counterculture, anti-establishment, 1960s America.
 His work in the late 1960s and 1970s was quintessential anti-establishment, reflecting the nonconformity popularized by larger counterculture movements and given impetus by new freedoms in films, such as the breakdown of film censorship codes.
 In keeping with the underground tradition, his 1970s films were independently made on shoestring budgets and were relatively obscure in the Absurdist movement, finding cult notoriety.

 In 1961, working with film editor Fred von Bernewitz, Downey began writing and directing low-budget 16mm films that gained an underground following, beginning with Ball's Bluff (1961), a fantasy short about a Civil War soldier who awakens in Central Park in 1961.
 He moved into big-budget filmmaking with the surrealistic Greaser's Palace (1972).
 His last film was Rittenhouse Square (2005), a documentary capturing life in a Philadelphia park.

 Downey's films were often family affairs.
 His first wife appears in four of his films (Chafed Elbows, Pound, Greaser's Palace, Moment to Moment), as well as co-writing one (Moment to Moment).
 Daughter Allyson and son Robert Downey Jr. each made their film debuts in the 1970 absurdist comedy Pound at the ages of 7 and 5, respectively; Allyson would appear in one more film by her father, Up the Academy.
 Robert Jr.'s lengthy acting résumé includes appearances in eight films directed by his father (Pound, Greaser's Palace, Moment to Moment, Up the Academy, America, Rented Lips, Too Much Sun, Hugo Pool), as well as two acting appearances in movies where his father was also an actor (Johnny Be Good, Hail Caesar).

 Unmade projects include a script written in the 1980s for Hal Ashby to direct, variously referred to under the titles Victor Hiatus and Almost Together, and a film set to be executive produced by Paul Thomas Anderson in the 2000s, Forest Hills Bob.